• Skip to main content

 Collection Agency for Banks and Financial Institutions

-Banks are the backbone of the global economy.
-They issue a variety of loans to businesses and individuals in the form of a mortgage loan, credit card balances, loans to small businesses, car loans, student loans and many other financial products.
-They also charge overdraft fees on accounts where the withdrawal exceeds the available balance.
-Customers are also liable to pay late fees in case there is a delay in making payment on time.
+Banks issue various loans to businesses and individuals in the form of mortgage loans, credit card balances, loans to small businesses, car loans, student loans, and other financial products.
+Banks also charge overdraft fees on accounts where the withdrawal exceeds the available balance.
+Customers are also liable to pay late fees if there is a delay in making payment on time.

 Serving Banks Nationwide